-This year’s international evaluation of national education systems is likely to show the need to focus schooling on new skills needed for jobs in the 2030s.
+This year’s international evaluation of national education systems is likely to show that countries need to refocus schooling on new skills children will need for jobs in the 2030s.

 When today’s five-year-olds, who are just starting school, eventually leave formal education, they can expect to enter a society dramatically different from the one we now know.
 We have to prepare many of them for jobs that don’t even exist yet.
 Equally worrying, we risk educating young people for jobs that may have disappeared by the time they leave school, or very soon after.
 This poses a huge challenge – how should education evolve with them and the society they will enter?